 Intrust Bank started in 1876 and is headquartered in Wichita, Kansas.
 Intrust Bank focuses on providing excellent customer assistance, high-quality products, and personal and business financial services.
 In addition to small business loans, the company also offers lines of credit, term loans, and real estate.
 The bank is a member of the FDIC.
 Customers can come to this company for small business loan services, and funding up to $5 million.
 Consumers that choose Intrust Bank should remember that they must have a credit score of 550 or higher.

 To apply, people must first tell Intrust Bank about themselves, and then describe their loan request and business's current finances.
 Intrust Bank will verify the client's information, and review authorizations.
 From there, clients can submit the simple and quick online application, and will then be contacted by an Intrust Bank representative by phone within 24 hours.

 Since credit solutions are tailored to each client's business, loan specifications like terms, rates, and fees depend on each business's unique situation.
 The website does not provide much specific information for Intrust Bank's small business loans; that means there is no interest rate, or fee information provided online.
 Prepayment, origination, and late fees are not at all explained.
 Typically, top companies in the industry are transparent about their programs, and will at least list their APR upfront.
 Additionally, the website does not provide the estimated time it takes clients to get approved, or how long it typically takes the company to deposit funds into client bank accounts.

 Eligibility requirements are not laid out and are unclear.
-The website only lists the following basic requirements:
+The website only lists the following basic requirements: Each applicant must be:

 It is unknown whether or not the company has a minimum credit score requirement, minimum business time in operation, or annual revenue requirement.